St. George Island Aircraft Tracking

 PlaneFence automatically tracks all aircraft flying below 10,000 feet within approximately 100 nautical miles of St. George Island.
 Perfect for monitoring approaching flights, local traffic, and departures.

-Plane-Alert tracks special interest aircraft including military aircraft, government planes, Coast Guard flights, and local Alaska-based aircraft.
-Get notified when interesting aircraft are detected in the area.
+Plane-Alert is now part of the PlaneFence tracker.
+Use the Plane-Alert toggle inside PlaneFence to highlight special interest aircraft, including military aircraft, government planes, Coast Guard flights, and local Alaska-based aircraft.

-Both PlaneFence and Plane-Alert use ADS-B (Automatic Dependent Surveillance-Broadcast) data received by our ground station antenna at St. George Island.
+PlaneFence uses ADS-B (Automatic Dependent Surveillance-Broadcast) data received by our ground station antenna at St. George Island.
 Aircraft equipped with ADS-B transponders automatically broadcast their position, altitude, speed, and identification information, which we capture and display in real-time.

 Our ground station receives signals from aircraft within approximately 200+ nautical miles, depending on altitude and atmospheric conditions.

-PlaneFence filters by altitude and location, while Plane-Alert uses aircraft databases to identify special interest aircraft automatically.
+PlaneFence filters by altitude and location.
+The Plane-Alert toggle highlights special interest aircraft using aircraft databases and identifiers.

 Note: Not all aircraft transmit ADS-B data.
 Military aircraft may fly with transponders off, and some older aircraft may not be equipped with ADS-B. The tracking quality depends on line-of-sight to our antenna and weather conditions.